AGTTeam/MonoPriTranslation/README.md

 pip install -r requirements.txt pip install -e ../hacktools
 ```
-Run tool.py or build with build.bat
+Run tool.py or build with "pyinstaller tool.spec".
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (msbe_output.txt to msbe_input.txt, etc) and add translations for each line after the "=" sign.
 [TODO] The text in msbe_input is automatically wordwrapped, but a "|" can be used to force a line break.